 Nancy Adams, M.S.
 CCC-SLP, is a Speech Language Pathologist.
-Nancy has worked for Broward County Public Schools for over 20 years.
+Nancy has worked in the Public School System for over 20 years.
 She has provided speech/language therapy for students with speech and language impairments among whom are children diagnosed with intellectual disabilities, autism and other syndromes.
 During this time, she wrote grants and opened a Sensory Room to help address the needs of these children.
 She has worked providing Early Intervention for preschool children (3-5 years old) and is currently on the Preschool Diagnostic Team.
 Nancy also works for Broward County’s Early Steps and Children’s Medical Services programs providing in-home speech/language therapy and is a Hanen Certified Therapist.

 Nancy is Founder and Executive Director of Bridge Disability Network, Inc. She has a passion for working with families of children with disabilities and sees a great need to provide scholarships for families who can’t afford therapy services.
 Nancy has a Masters Degree in Speech Pathology with emphasis in Medical Speech Pathology from Florida International University.
 She has teaching certificates from the Florida Department of Education for Hearing Impaired, Preschool and Elementary Education.
 She has a Bachelors of Business Administration with a major in Marketing from Florida International University.
 She looks forward to using her experience and education to help those in need.
 So joined by the Board of Directors, we all hope to assist individuals with disabilities achieve their full potential.

 Mary Ebanks-Nunaihed, DPT graduated from the University of St. Augustine for Health Sciences with a Doctorate of Physical Therapy in August 2011.
 An integral component of her education was perfecting manual technique skills to be used when treating patients who have neurological and orthopedic conditions alike.
 She has five years of experience assisting children, adolescents and adults who have developmental delays and/or neurological conditions that limit their cognitive and physical abilities, achieve physical milestones and goals.